rexi006/clc3-project/documentation.md

 > For external notifications (e.g., Slack, Email), configure `alerts-manager.yml`.
 We implemented just a webhook for demonstration.
 > If you want to modify the event processor - for example add a new endpoint, configure `main.py`.
 Please notice that you need to build and push it to DockerHub and then apply the deployment.yaml again to bring the changes active :)

+For more details of each yml-files and the main.py file, please have a look at the related markdowns in /monitoring-app-setup

 ## Troubleshooting
 If something goes wrong, have a look at the pods if they are running and check their logs as well.